Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Impact of population miscalibration on cosmological parameter estimation

-Interestingly, the presence of statistical effects due to small sample sizes are difficult to diagnose with standard sanity checks usually used in Bayesian analyses.
-Fig.~\ref{fig:ppc_16} displays the so-called posterior predictive check conditioned on the GW detections.
+We now discuss the impact of selecting an incomplete population model that misses some of the features of the real underlying mass spectrum (in our case the PLG model, with parameters specified in Section \ref{sec:populated}: a Gaussian peak at $\mu_g=40 M_\odot$ (with a standard deviation of $5 M_\odot$) and $\mmax = 85 M_{\odot}$).
+In particular, we study the recovery of the population parameters when we fit a PL model that thus misses the Gaussian peak component and tapering in the low-mass range.
+We compare this with the full analysis (namely using the correct PLG population model).

+First we fit a PL model to the data.
+Fig.~\ref{fig:bias_PLG.pdf} shows the discrepancy (in terms of number of $\sigma$) between the estimated and true values for the population parameters.
+For low numbers of GW detections (low-sample regime) this figure of merit may not be very robust as posteriors may have tails.
+However, for large number of events the posteriors ``gaussianize'', and we should find the true values in a reasonable confidence interval $\sim 2 \sigma$.
+The estimation of $\mmin$ departs from the true value by more than 10 $\sigma$.
+The reason for failing to estimate $\mmin$ correctly is the lack of tapering at low masses for the PL model.
+The PL model is able to recover the correct value of $\mmax$ because, in the underlying population model, the separation in scales between the Gaussian component and $\mmax$ is more than 5$\sigma$.
+Similarly it recovers the correct value of $H_0$.

+Using a PLG model to fit the population, we obtain that for any number of detected GW signals, the true population parameters are within the $2 \sigma$ confidence levels.

+While the estimation of the parameters common to the PL and PLG model are broadly consistent (except for $\mmin$), the PL model actually leads to an inaccurate fit of the observed population (it misses the Gaussian peak).
+This can be observed by calculating the Bayes factors as done in \cite{Abbott:2020gyp}, and also through posterior predictive checks as presented in Fig.~\ref{fig:ppc_64}.
 This check consists in overlapping the \textit{expected} distribution of GW detections, obtained using the estimated population parameters, namely:

 with the distribution of \textit{detected} events (using population-induced priors).
 If the model is correct, the two cumulative distributions agree and the sanity check is passed.